Kevin Sorbo has had a herculean career in Hollywood, considering the impediment of the Minnesota boy’s deep Christianity.

 A: Noooo.
 But Pinkberry, contact me.
 Come on, I’m all about endorsements.

 Q: One of your parents was a nurse and the other a …

 Q: What did they think you were going to be?

-A longer version of this edited interview is online.
-To contact C.J. try email@example.com and to see her watch Fox 9’s “Buzz.”
+Interviews are edited.
+To reach C.J. try email@example.com and to see her check out the Fox 9 “Buzz.”